msalamah/whatsapp-chatbot-saas-starter/README.md

 - The portal persists the last-used base URL and token in `localStorage`; use the Disconnect button to clear it.
 - Audit trail panel surfaces the latest tenant changes by reading from `GET /tenants/activity`.
 - Run `npm run admin:bundle` to emit `apps/admin/dist.tar.gz` for static hosting; CI uploads the same bundle as a build artifact.
+- `npm test` – run the vitest unit suite (webhook verification, tenant validation, availability logic).
+Integration tests spin up an in-memory Postgres instance automatically.

 ### Availability & calendar

-- Configure `calendar.timezone`, `slotDurationMinutes`, and `workingHours` per tenant in `src/tenants/tenants.json`.
+- Configure `calendar.timezone`, `slotDurationMinutes`, and `workingHours` per tenant through the admin API/portal; `src/tenants/tenants.json` is only used for seeding the initial database.
 - When `calendar.enabled` is `true` and Google credentials are supplied, the bot calls the Calendar API `freebusy` endpoint to surface the next open slots.
 - With calendar disabled, slots are generated from the working-hours schedule so you can demo the flow without Google OAuth.
 - Slot picks are stored on disk and acknowledgements reuse the tenant timezone so approvals persist across restarts.

 ### Docker deployment

-1. Ensure `.env` contains your runtime configuration (`ADMIN_API_KEYS`, `ADMIN_ALLOW_ORIGINS`, WhatsApp/OpenAI secrets).
+1. Ensure `.env` contains your runtime configuration (`DATABASE_URL`, `ADMIN_API_KEYS`, `ADMIN_ALLOW_ORIGINS`, WhatsApp/OpenAI secrets).
-2. Build and start both services: `docker compose up --build`.
+2. Build and start the stack (backend, admin portal, Postgres): `docker compose up --build`.
    - Backend API: http://localhost:3000
    - Admin portal: http://localhost:4173
+   - Postgres: exposed on 5432 (default creds `chatbot/chatbot`, DB `chatbot`)
 3. In the admin UI connect form, use base URL `http://localhost:3000` plus a token from `ADMIN_API_KEYS`.
-4. Tenant definitions (`src/tenants/tenants.json`) and pending bookings (`data/`) are mounted into the containers so updates persist between restarts.
-Swap these bind mounts for managed volumes or a database before production rollout.
+4. Postgres data is stored in `data/postgres` (bind-mount).
+Admin activity logs live in `data/admin-activity.json`.

 > Add HTTPS termination (e.g., Traefik, nginx) and tighten firewall rules when exposing outside your local machine.